 Full backups in the world of cloud backup

 For cloud backups to provide effective data protection, they must host the latest full copy of a company’s data.
-Of course, that amount of data may be voluminous and getting it from the corporate data center to the cloud backup service provider over a telecommunications line can be problematic.
+Of course, that amount of data might be voluminous and getting it from the corporate data center to the cloud backup service provider over a telecommunications line can be problematic.
 To avoid what would be a long, very slow data transmission process, cloud service providers offer customers the ability to seed their backup data in the cloud by sending a full backup copy of their data to the cloud service on some form of physical media.
 The cloud service can then transfer that data to their system using a fast copy or replication process.